On the Complexity of the Succinct State Local Hamiltonian Problem: Conclusion

 The \sc{Succinct State Local Hamiltonian} problem represents an interesting modification of the standard \sc{Local Hamiltonian} problem.
-Few results have studied the complexity of determining the energy of states of a given type \cite{KPTWY24,BJLMM22}, and even fewer have restricted the form of the ground state.
+Few results have studied the complexity of determining the energy of states of a given type \cite{kallaugher2024complexity,bremner2025parameterized}, and even fewer have restricted the form of the ground state.
 It is clear that upon doing so, the class of local Hamiltonians for which the problem is defined on is a lot smaller than the general case.
 However, this particular line of thinking is useful in the context of other Hamiltonian complexity problems.
-For example, it has recently been shown that when local Hamiltonians are guided by a state that has promised overlap with the true ground state, the problem of determining the ground state energy is \clw{BQP}{hard} \cite{GLG22}.
+For example, when local Hamiltonians are guided by a state that has promised overlap with the true ground state, the problem of determining the ground-state energy to inverse-polynomial precision is \clw{BQP}{complete} \cite{richter2007two}.
 In fact, if the guiding state is given via an efficient quantum circuit and has a promised overlap of at least inverse-polynomial in the size of the system, it is well-understood that repeated applications of the Quantum Phase Estimation algorithm can be used to estimate the energy of the Hamiltonian to high precision.
-The problem studied in this work may narrow the gap of applicability of such ideas since known classical heuristics often approximate ground states as having succinct descriptions \cite{Tsuneda14,White92,AABB+20}.
+The problem studied in this work may narrow the gap of applicability of such ideas since known classical heuristics often approximate ground states as having succinct descriptions \cite{tsuneda2014density,white1992density,arute2020hartree}.

 \cref{fig:flow-diagram} provides a (pictorial) structured overview of the complexity landscape we explored.
 The combination of ideas is difficult to summarise in a linear narrative due to the different types of succinct states considered and the different way complexity results were obtained.